Nuffa1/TC_Trades/sector_rotation/readme.md

 ### **Sector-Regime Mapping**

-Each regime has sectors that tend to outperform (e.g., Tech in recovery, Staples in recession).
+Each regime has sectors that tend to outperform

 ### **Asset-Level Confirmation**